-The full proposal follows a format similar to that of the letter of inquiry, and includes a proposal narrative of about 25 pages, a budget and budget justification, and full curriculum vitae or resumes for key staff and investigators.
-(Institutional Review Board Approval is not required at the time of the proposal’s submission, but is required before issuing grant funds.)
-Full proposals are reviewed using a scientific peer review process involving two or more external reviewers.
-The Foundation chooses reviewers with content, methodological, and disciplinary expertise in the proposed work.
+In general, the full proposal follows a format similar to that of the letter of inquiry, and includes a proposal narrative of about 25 pages, a complete budget and budget justification, and full curriculum vitae or resumes for key investigators and staff.
+If you are invited to submit a full proposal, we will provide additional detailed instructions on developing the proposal.
+Institutional Review Board Approval is not required at the time of the proposal’s submission but is required before issuing grant funds.
+Full proposals are reviewed using a scientific peer review process involving two or more external reviewers with content, methodological, and disciplinary expertise in the proposed work.

 Following external review, the Foundation’s Senior Program Team reviews promising proposals and offers additional feedback.
 Applicants who receive positive reviews with critiques that can be addressed within a short time frame are asked to provide written responses to internal and external reviewers’ comments.
 Applicants’ responses to external reviews are then further reviewed by the Senior Program Team.
 Finally, the team makes funding recommendations to the Program Committee and the Board of Trustees.
 Approved awards are made available shortly after Board meetings, which take place in March, June, and October.